Religion and LGBTQ people: Religious groups and public policy

 Opposition to same-sex marriage and LGBTQ rights is often associated with conservative religious views.
 The American Family Association, an American right-wing Christian group, and other religious groups have promoted boycotts of corporations whose policies support the LGBTQ community.

 On the other hand, the Unitarian Universalist Association supports LGBTQ individuals' freedom to marry, comparing resistance to marriage equality to resistance to the abolition of slavery, women's suffrage, and the end of anti-miscegenation laws.

 LGBTQ individuals often endure significant challenges in Islamic countries, which frequently have laws that explicitly criminalize same-sex sexual behavior.
 In Islamic countries, Sharia may be interpreted to condemn males who engage in same-sex behavior to death—a violation of human rights per international human rights experts and organizations, including Amnesty International.

+In conservative Islamic nations, laws generally prohibit same-sex sexual behaviour, and interpretation of Sharia Law on male homosexuality carries the death penalty.
+This has been condemned as a violation of human rights by human rights organisation Amnesty International and by the writers of the Yogyakarta principles.
 With the US's signature in 2009, the proposed UN declaration on LGBTQ rights had been signed by 67 members of the United Nations, including all 27 European Union members as well as Japan, Australia, and Mexico.
-The Human Rights Watch website published an article in 2008 that includes the rest of the 67 members UN.
+The Human Rights Watch website published an article in 2008 that includes the remainder of the 67 signatories.
 Muslim nations put forward an opposing statement, and 60 member states have signed this as of March 2009, the majority being in Africa and Asia.
 Sixty-five out of the total 192 countries have not yet signed either statement as of 2009.
+In 2011 the United Nations Human Rights Council passed a landmark resolution initiated by South Africa supporting LGBT rights (See Sexual Orientation and Gender Identity at the United Nations).